cosmos/interchain-security/docs/docs/adrs/adr-015-partial-set-security.md

 As a simplification and to avoid [chain id squatting](https://forum.cosmos.network/t/pss-permissionless-vs-premissioned-lite-opt-in-consumer-chains/12984/17), a consumer chain can only join PSS through a governance proposal and not in a permissionless way.

+However, this proposal type will be modified so that it requires a lower quorum percentage than normal proposal, and every validator who voted "YES" on the proposal will form the consumer chain's initial validator set.

 Consumer chains join PSS the same way chains now join Replicated Security, namely through a `ConsumerAdditionProposal` proposal.
 We extend [`ConsumerAdditionProposal`](https://github.com/cosmos/interchain-security/blob/v4.0.0/proto/interchain_security/ccv/provider/v1/provider.proto#L27) with one optional field: